 Established in 1826, Union Oyster House is one of the oldest operating restaurants in the US.
 Today a National Historic Landmark, it serves seafood in a quaint, historic setting that harkens back to Boston’s colonial days.

 Visit Boston’s oldest restaurant along the Freedom Trail, and you’ll be in for a treat.
 Faneuil Hall is only a block away!
+It’s easy to see why this is among the most unique and fun Boston restaurants.

 Is this one of the most unique restaurants in Boston?
 Absolutely!